willnode/engine4-src/index.md

 ## Limitations

-The development goal of Engine4 is to make the library have similar capabilities like most game engine have.
+The development goal of Engine4 is to make this library have similar capabilities like most game engine have.
-Therefore, we put these honest limitation below as our TODOs for the next development of the library.
+Therefore, we put these honest limitation below as our TODOs for the next development of this library.

 + No support for rendering via GPU/hardware acceleration.
 + No particle system generator (although Engine4 *does* we have a particle renderer).